ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - hashPrevMessage REQUIRED.
 The hash of the previous message to which the error pertains.

-Futher discussion on errors and actions are discussed below.
+Futher discussion on errors are discussed below.

+## Session abort message

+The purpose of this message is to indicate that one of the peer gateways have decided not to proceed with the session.
+No further messages will be delivered after the abort message.

+- messageType REQUIRED.
+It MUST be the value urn:ietf:satp:msgtype:session-abort-msg.

+- sessionId REQUIRED: This is the current session in which the abort occurs.

+Futher discussion on session aborts are discussed below.

 # SATP Session Resumption